JKGzenna/mcp-spotify-server/README.md

 cp spotify-config.example.json spotify-config.json
 ```

-Then edit the file with your credentials:
+Then edit the 'spotify-config.json' file with your credentials and redirectUri:

 ```json
 {